June 29, 2021

 We’ve barely touched on some other issues mice cause, like sickness in humans, pets, and livestock.
 We’ll get to that soon, so stay tuned to our blog.
 In our post on the life cycle of a mouse, we detailed how quickly a mouse infestation can spread due to mice’s rapid maturity and prolific breeding.

 Signs of mice in a structure include droppings that look like grains of dark rice (fly eggs look very similar), smears of oil from their coats along pathways like baseboards, and home furnishings that have been damaged by chewing.
-If you want to deter mice and other rodents from making a pad in your space, or if you suspect that you have mice, call or write Rochester Pest Pro as soon as possible.
+If you want to deter mice and other rodents from making a pad in your space, or if you suspect that you have mice, call as soon as possible.
 We’ll do a thorough inspection, from diagnosing the nature of the problem to carrying out the proper treatments to sealing up entry and exit points.
 We also educate each client on preventive measures to further discourage pests from stopping by.